 This is the last phase of the project phase plan.
 This phase brings your website into reality and gets access to customers.
 Below are some notes for your website migration and launching:

-– Notifying your visitors: Even though you have run a test of your website, check all the errors, bugs, or shutdown can still arise.
+- Notifying your visitors: Even though you have run a test of your website, check all the errors, bugs, or shutdowns that can still arise.
 Therefore, you should notify your visitors to ensure they know what to expect and when.

 - Not completing different migration types at the same time: You should separately switch hosts and update your website’s layout.
 Do not do those tasks together.